 • Known active hepatitis B or C infection.

 • Has another malignancy diagnosed within the last 5 years.
 Exceptions include previously treated non melanomatous skin cancers, carcinoma in-situ, and melanoma in-situ.
+Participants with prior ipsilateral ductal carcinoma in situ (DCIS) or invasive breast cancer are not eligible.

-• Was treated with chemotherapy, anti-HER2 therapy, radiation therapy, endocrine therapy, or experimental therapy for invasive breast cancer
+• Was treated with surgery, chemotherapy, anti-HER2 therapy, radiation therapy, endocrine therapy, or experimental therapy for invasive breast cancer

 • Is planning to receive concurrent therapy with any other investigational agent or anti-cancer therapy not specified in the protocol